Welcome to Kynance Class Autumn Term 2019

-Kynance is a class buzzing with fun and experiences, where children stretch themselves further than they imagined.
-Each day takes the children further along their own learning journeys, where enquiry and discovery are encouraged all the way!
+Kynance is a class buzzing with fun and new experiences, where children stretch themselves further than they imagined.
+The adult members of our team are Miss Austin and Mrs Eustice who teach alongside Mrs McKay, Mrs Tullet, Mrs Barber, Mr Buckley, Mrs Tate and Mrs Skeggs.
+Each day takes the children further along their own learning journeys, where enquiry and discovery are encouraged all the way.

-We use ideas from the Inspire Curriculum, The Literacy Shed, a Sense of Place and our own environment to scaffold our curriculum into a vibrant & enriching one which is accessible to all.
+We use ideas from White Rose Maths Mastery, Phonics Play, The Literacy Shed, a Sense of Place and our own environment to scaffold our curriculum into a vibrant & enriching one which is accessible to all.

 This is the storymap for our class story called Wild.
 Ask your child to retell the story using the map.
 We have only just started so there will probably be lots of gaps at the moment but it won't be long before we all know it.

 Kynance Class had a fantastic start to their topic 'Amazing Animals' with an in - class visit from Mark's Ark and a trip to Newquay Zoo, where children identified species that are endangered or threatened.